 01 of 09

-Korean Bulgogi Beef, made with a spicy blend of gochujang, ginger, garlic, spices, and soy sauce, is marinated, grilled, and stuffed into light, fluffy, and slightly sweet steamed buns.
+These bulgogi beef steamed buns are enhanced with Korean bulgogi beef, made with a spicy blend of gochujang, ginger, garlic, spices, and soy sauce, is marinated, grilled, and stuffed into light, fluffy, and slightly sweet steamed buns.
 Fresh shredded carrot, sprigs of cilantro, slices of pickled burdock (or radish), and pickled cucumbers rounds are added to the sandwich to lighten and freshen it up.
 And as for the kewpie mayo, well that creamy Japenese goodness is smeared on the inside of the steamed buns to help it all stay together.
 And trust me, if you're mouth isn't watering, go ahead and re-read the first few sentences.
-See what I mean?
+See what we mean?
 Ok, it's time for you to try this.

 02 of 09

 In this awesome honey Sriracha bao recipe, crispy fried pork belly, a sweet and spicy honey-Sriracha sauce, chopped peanuts, and soy sauce glazed brussels sprouts are packed into a light and airy steamed bun.

 Sweet and savory hoison glazed mushrooms, creamy kewpie mayo, nutty toasted sesame seeds, and bright cilantro come together between two pillowy steamed buns.
 Traditionally made with pork belly, this hoisin glazed mushroom Bao is not only vegetarian friendly but even meat lovers will dig it's umami richness.